FAQ

 No. There may be times where you feel comfortable simply having a conversation about your experiences.
 Traditional forms of talk therapy have been used for years to offer a safe, nonjudgmental, and compassionate space to explore the things that aren’t allowing you to live your best life.

-However, when words fail to fully communicate what you are going through or you feel incapable of speaking about what troubles you, we specialize in alternative methods to counseling that can help such as Art Therapy and EMDR.
+However, when words fail to fully communicate what you are going through or you feel incapable of speaking about what troubles you, I specialize in alternative methods to counseling that can help such as Art Therapy and EMDR.

 I can’t draw a straight line/I’m not artistic; can I do Art Therapy?